oscarotero/node-sketch/README.md

 const json = firstArboard.toJson();
 ```

+## Layer extensions

-## Page
+### Page

-`Page` is a subclass of `Layout`, so it inherit all its properties and methods, but including also the following additions:
+`Page` is a subclass of `Layer`, so it inherit all its properties and methods, but including also the following additions:

 #### getSymbols()